CBEP-SoCB/FOCB_Nutrients_sum/Analysis/FOCB_TN_Recent_Analysis_Summary.md

 <img src="FOCB_TN_Recent_Analysis_Summary_files/figure-gfm/compare_18_19_rlm-1.png" style="display: block; margin: auto;" />

 The Robust model generally predicts slightly lower values.
-THe fit to a couple of sites is not all that good.
+The fit to a couple of sites is not all that good.

 ### GAM Model